-Certain medications and practices are contraindicated during MTN-027 study participation because they may be harmful to the participant, impact product safety, confound adverse event determination or impact pharmacokinetic parameters.
-Prohibited medications and practices for MTN-027 include:
+Certain medications and practices are contraindicated during MTN-028 study participation because they may be harmful to the participant, impact product safety, confound adverse event determination or impact pharmacokinetic parameters.
+Prohibited medications and practices for MTN-028 include:

 - Receptive intercourse (vaginal, anal, or oral intercourse, finger simulation and the use of sex toys) for duration of study and for 5 days preceding Enrollment, i.e., participants should be sexually abstinent. - CYP3A inhibitors and CYP3A inducers (see SSP Section 7) with the exception of single dose fluconazole (diflucan) for the treatment of vaginal fungal infections - Female-to-male transition medications (i.e. cross gender hormonal therapy) - Non-study vaginal products and other devices.
-This includes, but is not limited to: spermicides, female condoms, diaphragms, contraceptive intravaginal rings, vaginal medications, menstrual cups, cervical caps, douches, lubricants, and sex toys (e.g., vibrators, dildos, etc.). - Tampons during the first week of study participation (starting at the enrollment visit) and for 24 hours prior to each clinic visit following enrollment. - Participation in other research studies involving drugs, medical devices, or vaginal products for the duration of study participation.
+This includes, but is not limited to: spermicides, female condoms, diaphragms, contraceptive intravaginal rings, vaginal medications, menstrual cups, cervical caps, douches, lubricants, and sex toys (e.g., vibrators, dildos, etc.). - Tampons during the first week of study participation (starting at the enrollment visit) and for 24 hours prior to each clinic visit following enrollment. - Participation in other research studies involving drugs, medical devices, or vaginal products for the duration of study participation

 As outlined in SSP Section 10.2.4, participants will be counseled on avoiding these medications and practices during study participation.
-Use of any prohibited medications and practices will be recorded on the Concomitant Medications Log CRF and within the CASI questionnaires, and the MTN-027 Management Team should be informed.
+Use of any prohibited medications will be recorded on the concomitant medications log CRF and all prohibited medications and practices should be reported to the MTN-028 Management Team.
 Note that use of prohibited medications will also result in a temporary product hold and the PSRT should be notified (see SSP section 8.10).